coralnet/pyspacer/README.md

 ### Docker build
 The docker build is used in coralnet's deployment.
 * Install docker on your system
+* Clone this repo to a local folder; let's say it's `/your/local/pyspacer`
 * Set up configuration as detailed above.
-* Create folder `/path/to/your/local/models` for caching model files.
+* Choose a local folder for caching model files; let's say it's `/your/local/models`
-* Build image: `docker build -t spacer:test .`
+* Build image: `docker build -f /your/local/pyspacer/Dockerfile -t myimagename`
-* Run: `docker run -v /path/to/your/local/models:/workspace/models -v ${PWD}:/workspace/spacer/ -it spacer:test`
+* Run: `docker run -v /your/local/models:/workspace/models -v /your/local/pyspacer:/workspace/spacer -it myimagename`

-The `-v /path/to/your/local/models:/workspace/models` part will make sure the downloaded models are cached to your host storage. which makes rerunning stuff much faster.
+  * The `-v /your/local/models:/workspace/models` part ensures
+that all build attempts use the same models-cache folder of your host storage.

-The `-v ${PWD}:/workspace/spacer/` mounts your current folder (including `secrets.json`, if used) so that the container has the right permissions.
+  * The `-v /your/local/pyspacer:/workspace/spacer` mounts your local spacer clone (including `secrets.json`, if used) so that the container has the right permissions.

-The last step will run the default CMD command specified in the dockerfile (unit-test with coverage).
+  * Overall, this runs the default CMD command specified in the dockerfile (unit-test with coverage).
 If you want to enter the docker container, run the same command but append `bash` in the end.